jcorporation/myMPD/docs/090-security.md

 myMPD should not be directly accessible from the internet.
 It is designed to run inside a relatively secure intranet.

 - myMPD publishes several [directories](060-references/published-directories.md)
-- the pin setting only secures some [api calls](060-references/api/methods.md)
+- The pin setting only secures some [api calls](060-references/api/methods.md)

 If you want to access myMPD from the internet, you should add a reverse proxy with authentication and ssl encryption in front of it.